(Photo Source: Time Out)

 Although the 5-minute zip to the top was already pretty comfy, like mentioned previously, Hong Kong wants to make it even better for riders.
 Since the Tram was experiencing heavy demand, resulting in long lines, an upgrade was announced in 2018 and is scheduled to be completed this year, 2021.
 Once again the seating capacity within the carriages will nearly double from 120 to 210 passengers.
 Additionally, the power system, cables, and rails will also be replaced, improving the safety of the rider’s journey.
 Moreover, not only are they altering the trip experience, but also the terminal where individuals wait to board by adding more space.

 Overall, The Peak Tram is truly a memorable experience.
-Rising 13,000 feet (396) from the ground and even allowing the passengers to undergo an amazing visual allusion.
+Rising 13,000 feet (3962 metres) from the ground and even allowing the passengers to undergo an amazing visual illusion.
 As you ascend the high rises, on your right side buildings will appear to slant towards you, making the buildings seem to appear to be at a 4 to 25.7 degrees angle.
 Also, the Tram even has Wi-fi!
 This means you’ll be able to take and share pictures of your friends in the air instantaneously!

 (Photo Source: The Peak Tower Limited)

 So you might be wondering, “Ok this sounds wonderful, but how much does it cost and when can I go?”.
-First, the Peak Tram Runs from 7AM-10PM everyday.
-But there’s also another opportunity that wasn’t mentioned which is the Sky Terrace 428.
+The Peak Tram Runs from 7AM-10PM everyday, but there’s also another opportunity that wasn’t mentioned which is the Sky Terrace 428.
 The Sky Terrace is a platform at the top of the Peak Tower in the Victoria Gap that offers a 360° view of Hong Kong.
 It is also the highest observation platform in the city and provides such a beautiful sight.
 The Sky Terrace however is only open from 10AM to 9PM on Fridays, but 8AM to 9AM on Saturdays, Sundys, and public holidays.

 Now the Tram and even access to the Sky Terrace is relatively affordable for the experience that it offers you.
 For the prices listed below, they are just the adult ones, but the Tram also offers a discount children’s and elder’s fare for those 3-11 or 65 and over.
 Also, if you just want access to the Sky Terrace and are prepared to take the hike it is only HK$ 52.